scrapinghub/mdr/README.rst

 Extract data record
 ~~~~~~~~~~~~~~~~~~~

-MDR can find the repetiton pattern by using tree matching under certain candidate DOM tree.then it will build a mapping from so-called `seed element` to a list of matched elements from different DOM trees.
+MDR can find the repetiton pattern by using tree matching under certain candidate DOM tree, then it will build a mapping from seed elements to a list of matched elements on the same parent DOM tree.

 Used with annotation (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can annotate the seed record with any tools (e.g. scrapely_) you like, then mdr will be able to find the other  data in the page.
+You can annotate the seed elements with any tools (e.g. scrapely_) you like, then mdr will be able to find the other matched elements on the page.

 e.g. you can find this demo page here_. the colored data in first row are annotated manually, the rest are extracted by MDR.